ali1234/bitmap2ttf/README.md

 There are three parts:

-outliner.py:
+- outliner.py:

-  - Traces each bitmap into a series of polygons.
+    Traces each bitmap into a series of polygons.

-convert.py:
+- convert.py:

-  - makes the polygons into svg files, and writes a script for font forge to convert the svgs into a ttf font.
+    Makes the polygons into svg files, and writes a script for font forge to convert the svgs into a ttf font.

-loader of your choice/implementation:
+- loader of your choice/implementation:
-  - currently there is only one loader:

-    pcftotty.py:
+    - pcftotty.py:

-      - loader for PCF bitmap fonts.
+        Loader for PCF bitmap fonts.
-        usage: ./pcftottf.py font.pcf
+        Usage: `pcftottf font.pcf font.ttf`

-    amigatottf.py
+    - amigatottf.py

-      - loader for amiga diskfonts (eg topaz)
+        Loader for amiga diskfonts (eg topaz).
-        usage: ./amigatottf.py topaz/11
+        Usage: `amigatottf topaz/11 topaz.ttf`
         Amiga diskfonts are multiple files in a directory.
         The output will be named after the directory.

+    - Something else

         The program is structured to make it easy to implement a loader for a font format of your choice.
-All you need is to supply a dict object to convert.py which contains contains the key=>value pairs:

-character unicode value => Image
+Define a click command to load the font, wrap it with `@converter` and make it return a tuple containing `(glyphs, ascent, descent)` where `glyphs` is a dict of `{codepoint: bitmap}` mappings.

 Scaling